Thanujreddy123/LinkToQR/README.md

 # LinkToQR Web Application

 LinkToQR is a simple web application designed to convert URLs or text into QR codes.
-The application consists of a single HTML file named "RealQrGenerator."
+The application consists of a single HTML file named "index.html"

 ## Features: